njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-button.rst

 *******************
 Buttons with Icons
 *******************
-To include an icon inside a button, add a ``<span>`` element inside the button and apply the appropriate Less mixin or CSS class for the icon.
+To include an icon inside a button, add a ``<span>`` element inside the button and apply the appropriate mixin or CSS class for the icon.
 For more information, see :doc:`Icons <../valence-ui-components/valence-ui-icons>`.

 .. role:: example